-The Michigan Infrastructure Council would be created within the Department of Treasury and would consist of nine voting members and eight nonvoting members.
+The Michigan Infrastructure Council would be created within the Department of Treasury and would consist of nine voting members and nine nonvoting members.

-The nine voting members would be experts in regional asset management planning across jurisdictions and infrastructure sectors; financial and procurement experts; and/or asset management experts with knowledge and expertise in the planning, design, construction, management, operation, and maintenance of transportation, energy, water, and communications infrastructure.
+The nine voting members would be experts in regional asset management planning across jurisdictions and infrastructure sectors; financial and procurement experts; and/or asset management experts with knowledge and expertise in the planning, design, construction, management, operation, and maintenance of transportation, energy, drinking water, wastewater, stormwater, and communications infrastructure.